goleaf/traviant46.prus.dev/docs/infrastructure-stack.md

 legacy `TravianTaskWorker.service` units with Supervisor programs so that queue processes can be scaled horizontally and restarted automatically.
-The example configuration checked into the repository at `services/main/laravel-queue.conf` can be dropped into `/etc/supervisor/conf.d/`.
-A baseline Supervisor configuration looks like
+The example configuration checked into the repository at `services/supervisor/provisioning-worker.conf` can be dropped into `/etc/supervisor/conf.d/` for the provisioning queue.
+A baseline Supervisor configuration looks like this:
-this:

 ```ini
 [program:laravel-queue]